Parking permits and schemes

 If approved, you will be issued with a sticker which must be placed on the bottom left hand corner of the windscreen.

-The charge for an annual metered space permit can be viewed on the fees and charges page, and the following conditions will apply:
+The charge for an annual metered space permit can be viewed on the fees and charges page.

 • The driver of a vehicle with an authorised metered space permit sticker on the windscreen will be entitled to occupy a metered parking space, without using the meter, and a short term (3 hours or less) voucher parking space, without displaying a current voucher (permit not valid in the TasPorts areas), subject to the conditions on which the permit was issued.